abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 hook.
 A large part of the battle is already won because that recognition brings us closer to the present moment.

-The present moment is the place where we can recognize: there is the content of experience; there is something in the content that we find appealing—something that tempts us to make it our own, and there is a desire compelling us to grab onto that content.
+The present moment is the place where we can recognize: There is the content of experience; there is something in the content that we find appealing—something that tempts us to make it our own, and there is a desire compelling us to grab onto that content.
 When we’re connected to